m4c0/be-cpu/README.md

 ### BE - Eater's version

 This is as close as possible to Ben's own version.
-There's no substantial change in his design, other than changes that are required to make the CPU work.
+There's no substantial change in his design, other than changes that are required to make the CPU work, and current-limiting resistors.

 Since Ben's design works, troubleshooting those modules will be easier.
 This version then acts as a "reference design" when experimenting new designs and ideas for other versions.